 Projects in Development

 The continued operation of our eight properties provides a variety of uses and value to our communities.
 The Egan House is a single family mid-century modern residence.
 The Cadillac Hotel is the home of the National Park Service’s Klondike Gold Rush National Historical Park.
 The Good Shepherd Center is home to dozens of non-profit organizations.
 The Belmont-Boylston, Phillips, and Victorian Row Apartments provide affordable housing to a total of twenty-five low income residents and the Dearborn House serves as the headquarters for Historic Seattle.
-Washington Hall, acquired by Historic Seattle in 2009, is our current restoration project.
+Washington Hall, acquired by Historic Seattle in 2009, is a community center available for events, performances, meetings, classes and rehearsals .
 Occasionally, our properties are available for rent.
-If a residential unit or commercial space is available, we’ll post the information on this website.
+If a residential unit or commercial space is available we’ll post the information on this website.

 Ongoing Stewardship and Easements